scalar-labs/scalar-kubernetes/docs/SetupDatabaseForAWS.md

 * Follow this [AWS official guide](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.CreateInstance.html) to create an Amazon Aurora cluster for MySQL/PostgreSQL.
 * (Optional) Follow this [AWS official guide](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Managing.Performance.html) to manage performance and scaling for Aurora DB clusters and DB instances.
 * (Optional) Configure `Enhanced Monitoring` for Amazon Aurora from the [AWS official guide](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/USER_Monitoring.OS.Enabling.html), monitoring is enabled on the Amazon Aurora cluster by default.

-Note:-

-* Autoscaling can be enabled in Amazon Aurora if you have created the Amazon Aurora cluster with one primary instance and at least one Aurora Replica.
-Read more about it in the [AWS official guide](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Integrating.AutoScaling.html).